thrialectics/threadlink/README.md

 # Threadlink

-> **Let your documents remember your conversations.**
+> **Connect your files with their origin stories**

-Threadlink is a lightweight CLI tool that creates persistent links between AI conversations and your local files.
-It's a protocol for context memory—a way to trace any document back to the conversation that sparked it.
+Threadlink is a lightweight protocol and CLI for creating durable, inspectable links between ephemeral context and persistent files.
+Originally designed to track AI conversations and the artifacts they generate, Threadlink also works across tools and systems—wherever you want to trace how an idea became a file, or how a file shaped downstream thinking.

+It’s not just a chatbot memory layer.
+It’s a protocol for context memory—structured, local-first, and composable.

 ---